Rika290/Airlines-Data-Analysis/README.md

 6. distribution of price based on cities
 7. top 3 airlines based on their ticket price

+- Different charts and graphs based on the data types were used to build this dashboard.

 This analysis can help in tracking the availability and performance of each airline.